captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I write poems and then I perform them.
 ---
 ## SHARON:
-And what do you write...about?
+And what do you write
+---
+about?
 ---
 ---
 ## ROBYN: